What to do in Hondarribia?

 Santa Maria Gate

-This old entrance to Hondarribia still preserves its medieval coat of arms and the statue of the "Hatxero," a soldier who led the way for troops.
-Crossing it, you'll reach the beautiful Calle Mayor.
+This old entrance to Hondarribia preserves its medieval coat of arms and the statue of the “Hatxero”, a soldier who led the way for the troops.
+Crossing it, you will arrive at the charming Calle Mayor.

 One of the oldest squares in Hondarribia, surrounded by traditional houses with colorful wooden balconies.
 In the center is the statue of Cristóbal de Rojas y Sandoval.